-ABB is responsible for system engineering including design, supply and installation of the offshore converter (including the platform), sea and land cable systems and the onshore converter station.
-The usage of underground cable systems minimizes environmental impacts.
+Hitachi ABB Power Grids’ scope covered the overall project responsibility and system engineering including design, supply and installation of the offshore converter station, sea and land cable systems and the onshore converter station.
+Aibel has designed and built the platform.
+The usage of underground cable systems minimized environmental impacts.

 |Power rating:||916 MW|